wbste/wbste.github.io/docs/AI/Chat.md

 | 33B    | 60 GB          | 19.5 GB                |
 | 65B    | 120 GB         | 38.5 GB                |

-### Testing

-- TL;DR. For **my** setup...
-	- 33 gpu layers
-	- 5 cpu threads
-	- 13B q4_0 (or q4_k_m) model (any 7B model above q4_0 if it's not super complex is likely fine)

-- Machine specs:
-	- 3060 TI, 8 GB GDDR6 VRAM (capable of PCIe Gen 4.0 x16 = 31.5 GT/)
-	- 32 GB DDR4-3200 RAM (running at 2666 MHz)
-	- i5-104000 processor
-	- ROG Strix B460-i motherboard (only PCIe 3.0 x16 = 15.75 GT/s)

-> [!examples]
-> All the 7B Llama 2 run quick and start quick, even up to the q8 version.
-For quality responses, 7B q5_k_m and up seem to be best in the 7B range.
-For 13B models seems 30 `n_gpu_layers` is best for quick startup, while 32-33 is a good balance of startup and speed; q4_0 provides best experience on this hardware. `n_threads` is best at 4.
-2 and 6 took longer to start and had minimal impact on speed for 13B models.

-- Seems about 10 tokens/second is a good pace.
-Fast enough to generate and read at the same time.
-All the below examples are for one question/answer session.
-Adding additional content on top of this will draw out the first token response.
-- With the prompt `Summarize the founding of the United States of America.`, 40 for `n_gpu_layers` (unless noted otherwise) and 4 `n_threads` and `mlock` set to `true`.
-Each test below is a new chat.
-	- Llama 2 Chat 7B q4_0 ggml
-		- First token: 0.59 s
-		- Speed: 50.83 tok/s
-	- Llama 2 Chat 7B q5_k_m ggml
-		- First token: 0.62 s
-		- Speed: 42.55 tok/s
-	- Llama 2 Chat 13B q2_k ggml
-		- First token: 1.5 s
-		- Speed: 13.61 tok/s
-	- Llama 2 Chat 13B q4_0 ggml `30 GPU layers`
-		- First token: 1.39 s
-		- Speed: 6.41 tok/s
-	- Llama 2 Chat 13B q4_0 ggml `35 GPU layers`
-		- First token: 12.52 s
-		- Speed: 10.42 tok/s
-	- Llama 2 Chat 13B q4_0 ggml `40 GPU layers`
-		- First token: 13.57 s (Changing from Default LM Studio to Llama 2 Chat prompt make this `15.10 s`).
-		- Speed: 10.61 tok/s
-	- Llama 2 Chat 13B q4_0 ggml `45 GPU layers`
-		- First token: 15.87 s
-		- Speed: 10.68 tok/s
-	- Llama 2 Chat 13B q4_0 ggml `50 GPU layers`
-		- First token: 18.87 s
-		- Speed: 11.02 tok/s
-	- Llama 2 Chat 13B q5_k_m ggml
-		- First token: 18.58 s
-		- Speed: 3.68 tok/s

 ### Llama.cpp

 This covers how to build for Windows (or at least what worked for me) if you have an NVIDIA GPU.
 You'll also need [Git](https://git-scm.com/download/win) installed.